elastic/connectors/docs/CONFIG.md

   - `host`: The host of the local extraction service.
   - `timeout`: Request timeout for local extraction service requests, in seconds.
 Defaults to 30.
   - `use_file_pointers`: Whether or not to use file pointers for local extraction.
 Defaults to `false`.
-  - `chunk_size`: The size that files are chunked to for streaming when sending a file to the local extraction service, in bytes.
+  - `stream_chunk_size`: The size that files are chunked to for streaming when sending a file to the local extraction service, in bytes.
 Only applicable if `use_file_pointers` is `false`.
 Defaults to 65536 (64KB).
   - `shared_volume_dir`: The location for files to be extracted from.
 Only applicable if `use_file_pointers` is `true`.
 Defaults to `/app/files`.
 - `connector_id`: The ID of the connector.
 - `service_type` The service type of the connector.